Brownsville, Texas: Founding

 In 1781, Spanish government officials granted José Salvador de la Garza 59 leagues of land (408 sq mi).
 He used the land to construct a ranch several miles northwest of the area.
 During the early 1800s, Brownsville was known to residents as los tejidos (English: "pasturelands").
-The area was inhabited by a few settlers around 1836 when Texas declared its independence from Mexico.
-On February 4, 1846, President James K. Polk instructed American General Zachary Taylor and his troops to begin moving south towards Brownsville.
+Settler presence grew around 1836 when Texas colonial rule declared its independence from Mexico.
+On February 4, 1846, United States President James K. Polk instructed American General Zachary Taylor and his troops, including 2nd LT.
+Ulysses S. Grant, to begin moving south towards what was still remembered as los tejidos.
 Once Taylor arrived, he built Fort Texas.
-It was later renamed Fort Brown in honor of Major Jacob Brown, one of two soldiers who died during the siege of Fort Texas.
+It was later renamed Fort Brown for Major Jacob Brown, one of two American soldiers who died during the siege of Fort Texas.

-Charles Stillman arrived in Matamoros in 1828 from Connecticut to help his father in the mercantile business.
+Charles Stillman arrived in Matamoros in 1828 from Connecticut to help his father in the cotton trade.
 Brownsville became part of Texas after the signing of the Treaty of Guadalupe Hidalgo in 1848.
 During that year, Stillman formed a partnership with Samuel Belden and Simon Mussina to form the Brownsville Town Company.
-They reportedly sold lots valued at $1,500.
-The city of Brownsville was originally established in late 1848 by Stillman, and was made the county seat of Cameron County on January 13, 1849.
+They reportedly sold lots valued at $1,500 following displacement of prior residents.
+Brownsville was originally established as a U.S. recognized city in late 1848 following Stillman's colonization efforts, and was made the county seat of Cameron County on January 13, 1849.
 The state originally incorporated the city on January 24, 1850.
 This was repealed on April 1, 1852, because of a land-ownership dispute between Stillman and its former owners (including Juan Cortina, a Mexican rancher).
 The state reincorporated the city on February 7, 1853; this remains in effect.
 The issue of ownership was not decided until 1879, when the United States Supreme Court ruled in favor of Stillman.